orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/bandmathx.rst

 .. math:: im1+1

-A scalar can’t be added to a vector, therefore the correct syntax for the formulta is as follows (one can notice the approach that muParserX allows vectors to be defined on the fly):
+A scalar can’t be added to a vector, therefore the correct syntax for the formula is as follows (one can notice the approach that muParserX allows vectors to be defined on the fly):

 .. math:: im1+\{ 1 \}